DS Automobiles: Formula E

-DS partnered with Sir Richard Branson's Virgin Racing team for the second season of the FIA Formula E Championship.
-The team competed under the title of DS Virgin Racing, and finished in third place in the 2015/16 season, and fourth in the 2016/17 season.
+DS partnered with Sir Richard Branson's Virgin Racing for the second season of the FIA Formula E Championship.
+The team competed as DS Virgin Racing, finishing in third place in the season and fourth in the 2016–17 season.

-For the 2018–19 Formula E Championship, DS moved to partner with Techeetah, ending its relationship with Virgin.
-The newly renamed DS Techeetah, using the DS E-Tense FE 19 powertrain, won both the drivers and teams championships with Jean-Eric Vergne becoming Formula E's first two-time drivers champion.
+For the 2018–19 season, DS ended its relationship Virgin and moved to partner with Techeetah.
+The newly renamed DS Techeetah, using the DS E-Tense FE 19 powertrain, won both the drivers and teams championships with Jean-Eric Vergne while becoming Formula E's first two-time drivers champion.
 This feat was repeated in the following season with António Félix da Costa becoming driver's champion and DS Techeetah winning the teams title for 2019–20.

-The partnership with Techeetah ended at the end of the 2021–22 Formula E World Championship, with DS then partnering with Penske Autosport to create DS Penske from the 2022–23 season.
+The partnership with Techeetah ended at after the 2021–22 season.
+DS then partnered with Penske Autosport to create DS Penske from the 2022–23 season.
+In March 2026, DS announced that they will exit the series at the end of the 2025–26 season.
+DS ended their run in Formula E with a race victory in the final race of the season through Taylor Barnard.